2009–10 Chicago Blackhawks season

-The 2009–10 Chicago Blackhawks season was the 84th season for the National Hockey League franchise that was established on September 25, 1926.
-The season began on October 2, 2009, with a pair of games against the Florida Panthers in Helsinki, and ended on June 9, 2010, when the Blackhawks defeated the Philadelphia Flyers 4–3 in the 2010 Stanley Cup Final, giving the organization its first NHL championship since 1961 and fourth overall.
+The 2009–10 Chicago Blackhawks season was the 84th season for the National Hockey League (NHL) franchise that was established on September 25, 1926.
+The season began on October 2, 2009, with a pair of games against the Florida Panthers in Helsinki, and ended on June 9, 2010, when the Blackhawks defeated the Philadelphia Flyers 4–2 in the 2010 Stanley Cup Finals, giving the organization its first NHL championship since 1961 and fourth overall.
 For the first time since the 1996–97 season, the Blackhawks made the playoffs in back-to-back seasons.
 The 2009–10 Chicago Blackhawks were voted by fans on NHL.com as one of the top 20 greatest teams in NHL history.

 In May 2021, two former players from the 2009–10 Blackhawks roster publicly accused the team's video coach at the time of sexually assaulting them during this season, sparking controversy.

 Off-season

 The Blackhawks were coming off one of their best years in recent history during the 2008–09 season, going 46–24–12 and finishing with 104 points.
 They finished second in the Central Division and fourth in the Western Conference.
 The Blackhawks' 46 wins were their most since winning 47 in the 1992–93 NHL season.
 The Blackhawks' reached the 100-point mark for the first time since 1992–93 season and improved by 16 points over the past season, when their 88-point total left them three points away of a playoff berth.
 They were the only NHL to improve on its record in each of the previous four seasons.
 The Blackhawks made it to the playoffs for the first time since 2002 and it was their second playoff appearance in the previous 11 years.
 In the playoffs, the Blackhawks defeated the Calgary Flames and the Vancouver Canucks before losing to the Detroit Red Wings in the Western Conference Finals.
 It was the Blackhawks' first appearance in the Western Conference Finals since 1995.

 The Blackhawks, however, had a turbulent off-season.
 The Blackhawks saw Assistant General Manager Rick Dudley resign from his position and join the Atlanta Thrashers as associate general manager.
-On July 1, 2009, the Blackhawks made a significant acquisition to the team when they signed five-time NHL All-Star Marian Hossa to a 12 year contract worth $62.8 million.
+On July 1, 2009, the Blackhawks made a significant acquisition to the team when they signed five-time NHL All-Star Marian Hossa to a 12-year contract worth $62.8 million.
 At the time, it was the most lucrative deal in team history.
 The signing of Hossa by the Blackhawks coincided with the departure of the team's leading scorer from the previous season, Martin Havlat, to the Minnesota Wild.
 Other key additions for the Blackhawks were John Madden and Tomas Kopecky.
 Along with Havlat, Nikolai Khabibulin, Samuel Pahlsson and Matt Walker were notable losses for the team.